 'Night Vision' is the working title for an interactive 3D environment that will be available on multiple platforms including Virtual Reality systems.
 The following provisional treatment aims to sketch out the conceptual framework of the project and to outline some of the ways that the visual content will be developed.

 I take a critical interest in VR.
-I find it fascinating and compelling as a user but watching another person engaged in an imaginary world whilst absently sharing the same physical space can appear can be slightly disconcerting.
-Despite this small reservation I can see it has educational potential to explore and learn about the World and gain empathy through having a deeper engagement with those who are forced to endure tough challenges and environments such as refugees.
-Simultaneously it is used by popular demand to simulate conflict and warfare in gratuitous ways and can be yet another platform for commercial product promotion.
+I find it fascinating and compelling as a user but watching another person engaged in an imaginary world whilst absently sharing the same physical space can appear slightly disconcerting.
+Despite this small reservation I can see it has educational potential to explore and learn about the World and gain empathy through having a deeper engagement with those who are forced to endure tough challenges in situations and environments such as refugees struggling to escape war zones and being stranded in harsh conditions.
+Simultaneously it is used by popular demand to simulate conflict and warfare in gratuitous ways or can be yet another platform for commercial product promotion

 Additionally it is ironic how the exponential proliferation of all the various forms of digital media is inversely matched by homo sapiens' voracious consumption of and dumping on the Earth as if we are generating a fake alternative for when the real one is clapped out.